ArielMobileLab/System/README.md

 This part is responsible for intervening in the simulator
 1) **Map Guide:** A feature that displays arrows and guide signs on the screen at the same time as running a simulator for the purpose of driving assistance.
+2) **Avatar Videos:** A feature that displays a video record of Accompanying AVATAR on the screen.
-2) **Avatar Agent:** A feature that displays an AVATAR on the screen describing the passenger's feeling in the car.
+3) **Avatar Agent:** A feature that displays an AVATAR on the screen describing the passenger's feeling in the car.
-3) **Speedometer:** A feature that displays The Speed ​​measurement of the Ego Car.
+4) **Speedometer:** A feature that displays The Speed ​​measurement of the Ego Car.

 # 14. API adapter Unit